 The committee may seek representation or advice from the freight, tourism or other industry or group specialist on an adhoc basis as required.

 Delegated Authority

 None.
 This committee will operate in an advisory capacity only, under direction from the Legatus Board.

-Appointment of Chair

-???